Everest base Camp Luxury Lodge Trek

 Day 09: Trek to Lobuche

 Today is the ninth day of the Luxury Everest base camp trek, and after an energizing breakfast, we will gently climb toward Pheriche Valley.
-We will shadow along the northwest side above Pheriche Valley through alpine vegetation, treating our eyes to awe-inspiring views of Tawoche and Cholotse peaks.
+We will follow the northwest side above Pheriche Valley through alpine vegetation, treating our eyes to awe-inspiring views of the Tawoche and Cholotse peaks.

-We gradually climb for about two hours to reach Thukla for our local Nepalese lunch.
+We gradually climb for about two hours to reach Thukla, where we enjoy our local Nepalese lunch.
 After fueling up, we trek the most challenging yet worthwhile walking trail to reach the top of Thukla Pass.

-Here, we will see the memorial stupas, dedicated to brave climbers and trekkers from all over the world, erected for the sake of Everest.
+Here, we will see the memorial stupas dedicated to brave climbers and trekkers from all over the world, erected in honor of Everest.
 We will pause for a while to pay tribute to their bravery.

 After a few hours of ascending, we will finally reach Lobuche and spend the night here.